-Friends of the Alameda Wildlife Refuge
+Friends of the Alameda Wildlife Reserve

 The committee restores habitat for California Least Terns and other shorebirds on more than 500 acres of land at the former Alameda Naval Air Station.
 The committee organizes monthly work parties to create Least Tern nesting sites and remove invasive weeds.

 Members work with biologists to monitor wildlife populations at the refuge, sponsor tern research projects, and build community awareness about the site.
 FAWR is working to have the land transferred from the U.S. Navy to the U.S. Fish & Wildlife Service and designated a permanent national wildlife refuge.